mse22/Eadala_ENV872_Project/README.md

 ## Metadata

-Data were collected from the North Temperate Lakes Long Term Ecological Research website.
-More information can be found here: https://lter.limnology.wisc.edu/about/overview.
-Data were collected using the Data tool (https://lter.limnology.wisc.edu/data).

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

 There are three raw data filed in the repository:
 1. 'NTL-LTER_Lake_Carbon_Raw.csv' file: This contains data relevant to dissolved organic and inorganic carbon, particulate organic matter, partial pressure of CO2 and absorbance at 440nm.
 Samples were collected with a Van Dorn sampler.
 Organic carbon and absorbance samples were collected from the epilimnion, metalimnion, and hypolimnion (upper, intermediate, and lower layers of the stratified lakes respectively).
 Inorganic samples were collected at depths corresponding to 100%, 50%, 25%, 10%, 5%, and 1% of surface irradiance, as well as one sample from the hypolimnion.
 Samples for the partial pressure of CO2 were collected from two meters above the lake surface (air) and just below the lake surface (water).
 Sampling frequency varies, and the number of site are 14.
+(As noted in https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-ntl.350.6)

-The file contains the below column names and their relevant details:
+This dataset contains the below column names and their relevant details:

 Column Name        | Class    | Units   |Relevant Dataset Information
 -------------------|----------|---------|----------------------------